• Skip to primary navigation

 Can I make it in advance?

-You can make this bolognese sauce up to 3 days in advance and store in a covered container in the refrigerator.
+You can make this bolognese sauce up to 3 days in advance and store it in a covered container in the refrigerator.

 When you are ready to use it, just reheat it in a saucepan on the stove.